erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 # Controller Design

+\todo{implement Sigrid's feedback into the control diagrams}

 To design a control system for our cmg-crane system we will look at the flow of information for the three application scenarios previously described.
-From these we will analyse possible controllers for the various scenarios and how one might integrate the various control strategies.
+From these we will analyze possible controllers for the various scenarios and how one might integrate the various control strategies.

 ## Overall Flow of Information